-For some individuals with CF, lung transplantation is an option in managing end-stage lung disease.
+For some people with CF, lung transplantation is an option in managing end-stage lung disease.
 In Australia, lung transplant programs for those with CF are located in Perth, Brisbane, Melbourne and Sydney.
-The Paediatric Lung Transplant Program at the Alfred Hospital is the only paediatric service in Australia.
+The Paediatric Lung Transplant Program at the Alfred Hospital in Melbourne is the only paediatric service in Australia.
+Between 1992 and 2015, there were 658 double-lung transplants performed on adults in Australia.
 In 2016, 51 patients with CF were assessed for organ transplant and twenty-nine bilateral lung transplants were reported by CF centres (Ruseckalite et al, 2018).
 Australian recipients of lung transplants have a longer survival rate than the global average.